A Beginner’s Guide To Using Smartphones For Seniors

 You can also press the power button multiple times to learn how to trigger “Emergency SOS” on your smartphone.

-Final Encouragement.
+Final Thoughts.

 It can take time to learn to use your smartphone’s features correctly and get the most out of it if you are unaccustomed to them, but stay motivated to master them properly.